ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 Gond lowered his boathook.
 "Gond."

 "Pell."
 The club hit the ground.
+His eyes never stopped moving, cataloging exits, weapons within reach, the woman's stance—habits learned in alleys where a moment's inattention meant death.

 "Sim."
 The priest spread his hands, empty palms facing outward.
 "We seek warmth and safety.
 We mean no harm."

 The woman's spear didn't waver.
 Her gaze lingered on each face, reading something in their expressions—the hollow look of recent captivity, the way they favored certain limbs, the telltale marks of shackle wear.
 Finally, she stepped aside.
 "One hour.
 No longer."

 Warmth enveloped them as they entered, along with the complex symphony of a healer's workshop.
 Bundles of herbs hung from every rafter—some Gond recognized, others exotic and unfamiliar.
 Thyme and sage dominated, but underneath lay sharper scents: willow bark, feverfew, something that made his nose tingle.
 A grinding stone sat beside the hearth, its surface stained dark with years of use.

+Sim's eyes moved over the hanging bundles with quiet recognition, his gaze lingering on clusters of dried comfrey and what looked like wild garlic.

 The woman—Maera, she said—moved with practiced efficiency.
 Her hands, weathered but steady, selected specific jars without hesitation.
 A small goat dozed in a woven basket near the fire, its breathing soft and even.
 Maps covered one wall, marked with routes and symbols that meant nothing to Gond but suggested extensive knowledge of the region.